terraform-aws-modules/terraform-aws-autoscaling/UPGRADE-4.0.md

 # Upgrade from v3.x to v4.x

-If you have a question regarding this upgrade process, please check code in `examples` directory:
+If you have any questions regarding this upgrade process, please consult the `examples` directory:

 - [Complete](https://github.com/terraform-aws-modules/terraform-aws-autoscaling/tree/master/examples/complete)

-If you find a bug, please open an issue in this repository including configuration to reproduce.
+If you find a bug, please open an issue with supporting configuration to reproduce.

-:warning: Note - due to the nature of the default use of `name_prefix`, nearly al paths to upgrade will require recreating the resources provisioned by the module.
-For most use cases this should be ok as autoscaling groups are intended to be ephemeral, but nonetheless, please be aware.
+:warning: Note - due to the nature of the default use of `name_prefix`, nearly all paths to upgrade will require recreating the resources provisioned by the module.
+For most use cases this should be ok as autoscaling groups are intended to be ephemeral; nonetheless, please be aware.

 For most users, you will need to add the following variables and their appropriate values: